-Governor Ned Lamont reached an agreement with over 50 credit unions and banks to offer mortgage relief to Connecticut’s residents and businesses affected by the COVID-19 pandemic.
+Governor Ned Lamont reached an agreement with over 45 credit unions and banks to offer mortgage relief to Connecticut’s residents and businesses affected by the COVID-19 pandemic.
+This relief has been extended through July.
 Learn more about participating financial institutions and answers to frequently asked questions here.

 On April 10, 2020, Governor Lamont signed an Executive Order that provides immediate protections for residential renters.

 Attorney General William Tong announced that the Connecticut Public Utilities Authority has granted an emergency moratorium on electric, natural gas, and water utility shut-offs.